wyj717521/rift-bot-demonbuddy/trunk/Profiles/README.txt

 *If you don't know what is this, use Rift Bot Common with Bounties.

 ====>Rift Bot Common
 Create games and do rifts.
-Leave rift once boss is killed.
+Leave rift once boss is killed or town stone found.
 Will not explore the current level if town stone found unless it is the first level.

 ====>Rift Bot Explore
 Create games and do rifts.
 Leave rift once boss is killed.
 Will explore the current level if town stone found.
 Set gold inactivity timer!